If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 We do sell “free” systems, and if a free system is right for you, then you can get one through StoreKit.

-But the word “sell” is correct – free POS systems are not really free.
+‘Selling’ free systems sounds contradictory.
+But free POS systems are not really free.
 They don’t charge a monthly bill, but they do typically charge around 1.75% for payment processing.
 That’s market rate for small merchants, but for larger merchants (like pubs) that’s an expensive rate.
-(Understand card rates) In addition, free software tends to be very basic.
+(Learn about card rates here).
+In addition, free software tends to be very basic.
 It does not include inventory management, for example.

 The final free POS software which does not do payment processing is Loyverse.
 Loyverse (uniquely) run a freemium business model.
 Some very basic functions are free, but they generally scale with the market in terms of extra functions.
 Loyverse do not have a customer support line.